UNIVERSE-HPC/UNIVERSE-HPC.github.io/_pages/events/2024-04-26_hackathon-oxford.md

 Please read [our event privacy notice](https://www.imperial.ac.uk/media/imperial-college/administration-and-support-services/secretariat/public/ICL---Events-privacy-notice---10-October-2018.pdf).

+### Provisional agenda

+- 10:00 - 11:00 Introduction to the project and event, including an introduction to Gutenberg
+- 11:00 - 13:00 First block of collaborative work
+- 13:00 - 14:00 Lunch break
+- 14:00 - 16:00 Second block of collaborative work
+- 16:00 - 16:30 Wrap-up

 **Code of conduct**: This event takes place under our [Code of Conduct]({{ site.baseurl }}/events/code-of-conduct).

 #### Join our email list